dubiacc/website/articles/en/online-latin-trainer/index.md

-Want to learn ecclesiastical Latin?
+Want to learn Latin?
 Use our free vocabulary and grammar trainer and get started with reading Cicero, St. Augustine and St. Thomas Aquinas in the language of the Church.

-# Learn Church Latin
+# Learning Latin Online

-This free course offers a simple way to learn ecclesiastical Latin.
+This free course offers a simple way to learn Latin.
 The course is split into vocabulary tests (V01 - V03) and grammar tests (G1 - G11).

 Starting off, you'll memorize the 1000 most common Latin words.
 You can now already read most prayers in the Divine Office, but you won't truly understand the syntax or how